12greeshma/12greeshma/README.md

 - 👋 Hi, I’m @12greeshma
-- 👀 I’m interested in DataScience,Webdevelopment
+- 👀 I’m interested to work as web developer by the way learning Data Science concepts
-- 🌱 I’m currently learning AI,DataScience
+- 🌱 I’m currently learning backend related programming languages
-- 💞️ I’m looking to collaborate on Projects on AI and DataScience
+- 💞️ I’m looking to collaborate on Projects on AI and DataScience and as web developer
 - 📫 How to reach me ...

 <!---